lucav76/Fibry/README.md

 - There is a fluid interface to build the actors
 - You can receive messages of your choice while processing a message
 - Many types of actor implement the **Executor** interface, so you can "send code" to be executed in the thread/fiber of almost any actors, and use them on service that are not actor-aware
-- **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository
 - Most actors can be converted to **Reactive Flow Subscribers** (TCK tested), calling *asReactiveSubscriber()*
 - It implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - It implements a very simple **Pub/Sub** mechanism, limited to the local computer.